microsoft/pxt/docs/blog/github-packages.md

 **Posted on August 1, 2018 by [mmoskal](https://github.com/mmoskal)**

-MakeCode has always been a platform with an easy block entry, even for middle-schoolers, but quite high ceiling, allowing more advanced users to create complicated programs in [TypeScript](https://www.typescriptlang.org/).
+MakeCode has always been a platform with an easy entry, even for middle-schoolers, but quite high ceiling, allowing more advanced users to create complicated programs in [TypeScript](https://www.typescriptlang.org/).
-Our [subset of TypeScript](https://makecode.com/language) supports most of regular TypeScript, but can be efficiently compiled to run on very constrained devices like the micro:bit (your phone has literally a million times more available memory than a micro:bit).
+Our [subset of TypeScript](https://makecode.com/language) supports most of regular TypeScript, but can be efficiently compiled to run on very constrained devices like the micro:bit (your phone has literally _a million times_ more available memory than a micro:bit!).
-In fact, most of runtime libraries in our various editors is implemented in that Static TypeScript.
+In fact, most of runtime libraries in our various editors are implemented in that Static TypeScript.
 All the blocks are also defined there.

 We also pack a [full-featured Monaco text editor](https://makecode.com/js/editor) in our web app.
 Finally, since the very beginning, we allowed our editor to be extended by [user-provided packages](https://makecode.com/packages/getting-started) hosted on GitHub.
 These packages can even introduce [their own user interface](https://makecode.com/packages/extensions) in the editor.
-Packages [need to be approved](https://makecode.com/packages/approval) to surface in search but, unless they are banned, can be loaded by providing an exact URL.
+Packages [need to be approved](https://makecode.com/packages/approval) to surface in search but, unless they are banned, can be loaded without approval by providing an exact URL.

 Until today, package authoring required usage of command line tools (`npm` and `git`, followed by required npm packages), which could be quite a road block for aspiring package writers.
 Starting today, as the feature rolls out to various editors, you will be able to create packages and publish them to GitHub directly from the web app, without ever touching command line or installing anything.

-## Getting started
+## Let's do it!

 First, get a [GitHub account](https://github.com/join) if you don't have one yet.
 GitHub is the largest host of source code in the world, with 30 million users.